 '''

-$ ssh-keygen2 mykey
+$ ssh-keygen2 mykey creates mykey and mykey.pub

 '''

 The name is relative to your current directory, and as usual, the public key file is named after the private one with .pub appended.
-If you omit this option, the key is saved in the directory $\sim/.ssh2$ , in a file whose name indicates the encryption algorithm and number of bits.
-An example is $id\dsa\1024\a$ , which was generated by the DSA algorithm with 1024 bits.
+If you omit this option, the key is saved in the directory ~/.ssb2, in a file whose name indicates the encryption algorithm and number of bits.
+An example is id_dsa_1024_a, which was generated by the DSA algorithm with 1024 bits.